Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

     * Log out ✅
     * See how many likes on other content ✅
     * View all content as a user ✅
-    * once users are signed up and logged in they can delete there comment.
+    * once users are signed up and logged in they cann add comments.
-    * Users can edit their own comments.
+    * Users can not at this moment, edit their own comments, only admin can.
+As I would not like any negative words.

 <br>